camunda/camunda-docs/docs/self-managed/identity/what-is-identity.md

 - Permissions
 - Roles

-You can use Identity for authentication and authorization with or without Keycloak.
+You can use Identity for authentication with Keycloak.
 The following guidance can be used during platform installation and deployment:

 - [Use existing Keycloak](/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-keycloak.md)
 - [Connect to an OIDC provider](/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md)